 European Workshop on flooding

 Before this background, a workshop was organised by CEMAGREF in Paris on 4 and 5 December 2003 to particularly address the question of preventative and remediation instruments in the case of flooding in France and other EU countries.
 Further experiences between the different EU Member States should be shared.
-In this context, the German contribution to the workshop was prepared by Ecolocic in form of a background paper.
+In this context, the German contribution to the workshop was prepared by Ecologic in the form of a background paper.

 Contents of the background paper:

 - assessment of the legal and policy framework for flood prevention and remediation,

 relevant regulations in the field of landscape planning on a national level,

 - assessment of the framework of a couple of German Länder since the competences for these policy fields are divided amongst the different administrative levels in Germany,

 - evaluation of the different private and public financing mechanisms that exist in Germany to fund remediation of flood damages,

 - analysis of the upcoming instruments to prevent flood damage,